The 8 Week Functional Bodybuilding Hybrid Program

 Week 8

 Following the same template from the previous cycle, we can see that the third week is the most challenging, and the fourth is a deload.
+I know many of you hard charging athletes really don’t like deloads, but they are the week in which your body actually grows, and builds more muscle tissue.
+Next let’s talk about what muscle gains you can expect.

 There is a range because some people are great responders to high volume, and others not so much.
 This will also depend on how seriously you’ve taken your nutrition and recovery practices.
+Let’s finish this article up with some of my final thoughts.

 This type of cycle is great for the beginning half of a training year.
 You can then follow it up with something like this excellent strength program for functional athletes, which will help convert that muscle mass you’ve gained into functional strength.

-If you have any questions put them in the comments section where I can answer them quickly.
+If you have any questions, put them in the comments section where I can answer them quickly.
 Now, get out there and train!
+If you crushed this program then start Part Two of the Functional Bodybuilding Hybrid Program.
+It gets even harder.

 The opinions and information expressed in this article are solely those of the author and are not affiliated with any corporation, group, public or private entity.This web site is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by Crossfit Inc. All product and company names are the registered trademarks of their original owners.
 The use of any trade name or trademark is for identification and reference purposes only and does not imply any association with the trademark holder of their product brand.

-120 thoughts on “The 8 Week Functional Bodybuilding Hybrid Program”
+123 thoughts on “The 8 Week Functional Bodybuilding Hybrid Program”

 1. Are you doing the exercices in superset?
 Because I see that we train antagonist muscles.
 And what is the optimal rest time between sets in your opinion.